orionrobots/orionrobots.github.io/_posts/2013-11-30-bluetooth-with-the-orionrobots-explorer1-robot.md

 ---
+date: '2013-11-30'
+layout: post
+tags:
+- arduino
+- arduino kit
+- bluetooth
+- orion explorer 1
+- robot building
+- robot kit
+- robot toy
+- robotics
 title: Bluetooth with the Orionrobots Orion Explorer 1 Robot
-layout: post
-tags: [arduino,arduino kit,bluetooth,orion explorer 1,robot building,robot kit,robot toy,robotics]
 ---
 How do you combine an Arduino robot with a Bluetooth module?
 We've built a kit based on this, and played with it in the Orionrobots lab.